ShimlaShafeek/Daily-Water-Intake-Logger/README.md

    - Navigate to the cloned folder and open it

 3. **Gradle Sync**
-   - Android Studio will auto-sync dependencies (MPAndroidChart, jBCrypt, etc.)
+   - Android Studio will auto sync dependencies (MPAndroidChart, jBCrypt, etc.)
    - If not, click **"Sync Now"** in the notification bar

 4. **Run the App**